Advisor Choice Under Fire: Don’t Let Fear and Hype Pick Your Future

 The advisor who makes you think differently about money—who challenges your mental shortcuts and forces you to confront your psychological blind spots—might be the one who saves your retirement.
 The one who validates everything you already believe might feel better in the moment, but they’re just an expensive yes-person.

 Your biases got you this far.
-But they won’t get you to retirement security.
-Choose the advisor who understands this truth and has the courage to act on it.
+However, they won’t provide you with retirement security.
+Choose the advisor who understands this truth and dares to act on it.